For many small business owners, the holidays offer the most important sales opportunities of the year.

-“It helps to generate more sales and create brand awareness,” she says.
-She gains new customers as people search for gifts and “focus on wellness for their New Year Resolutions.”
+She gains new customers as people search for gifts and “focus on wellness for their New Year resolutions.”
 She also uses the season to engage with her community through events and partnerships that she says “enhance customer loyalty and create lasting connections.”

-A strong business credit rating can provide several advantages that are particularly valuable during this time:
+A strong business credit rating can provide several advantages that are particularly valuable during this critical but uncertain season:

 1. Access to better financing

-With good credit, businesses may be able to secure small business loans or lines of credit with lower interest rates and more favorable terms.
+With good credit, businesses may be able to secure small business loans or lines of credit with more favorable terms, such as longer payment terms or lower interest rates.
 This can be crucial for purchasing additional inventory or hiring temporary staff to meet increased demand.

 2. Improved supplier relationships